 - Act on the dream.

-- Keep acting on it, make a call, speak to someone, do anything and keep the momentum.
+- Keep acting on it, make a call, speak to someone, do anything and keep

 - Review your dream regularly